syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-MaUI.md

     }
 }

 {% endhighlight %}

 {% endtabs %}

-## Save and View the PDF document in Android:
+## Save and View the PDF document in Android

 Add the following **SaveAndroid.cs** file to the **Project-> Platforms-> Android** directory folder to save and view the PDF document in the Android Device.